wiris/santoku/README.md

 sqs_handler.send_message_batch(queue_name="your_queue_name", entries=entries)
 ```

-### Google
+### Google Cloud Platform

+Google Cloud Platform a suite of cloud computing services provided by Google that runs on the same Cloud infrastructure that Google uses internally for its end-user products.

-The connection to Google Cloud Services has been done using the [google-cloud-core](https://googleapis.dev/python/google-api-core/latest/index.html) package.
+The connection to Google Cloud Platform has been done using the [google-cloud-core](https://googleapis.dev/python/google-api-core/latest/index.html) package.

 We provide a handler that allows doing queries on BigQuery services.

-The use of this subpackage requires having Google Cloud Services credentials, these can be passed as argument in the initializer of the handler class directly, or you can store them in AWS Secrets Manager and retrieve them during the initialization using the `from_aws_secrets_manager` method instead.
+The use of this subpackage requires having Google Cloud Platform credentials, these can be passed as arguments in the initializer of the handler class directly, or you can store them in AWS Secrets Manager and retrieve them during the initialization using the `from_aws_secrets_manager` method instead.

-Examples of initialization:
+##### Examples of initialization

 ```python
 from santoku.google import BigQueryHandler